apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 introduced new `Async[Throwing]Stream` types which act as root asynchronous sequences.
 These two types allow bridging from synchronous callbacks such as delegates to an asynchronous sequence.
-This proposal adds a new root primitive with the goal to model asynchronous multi-producer-single-consumer systems.
+This proposal adds a new root primitive with the goal of modeling asynchronous multi-producer-single-consumer systems.

 ## Motivation